- Find out how an interest rate rise will impact your current monthly mortgage payments

 You will now see a number of mortgage deals that you could potentially remortgage to.
 Note down the monthly repayment on the new deal and compare it to your current mortgage to see the difference.

 (Time to complete - 1 minute)

 The aforementioned remortgage calculator screens all the available deals in the market unlike most comparison sites.
 Once you have found a deal of interest, using the steps above do not just stop there.
-If you click 'enquire' next to the deal you can arrange for a no obligation chat with a qualified mortgage adviser from the UK's leading mortgage broker, London & Country (L&C).
+If you click 'Apply' next to the deal you can arrange for a no obligation chat with a qualified mortgage adviser from the UK's leading online mortgage broker, Habito.
 You have absolutely nothing to lose.

-Alternatively you can use the contact box above the L&C best-buy table to request a call back.
-I would never personally recommend that you remortgage without the help of a qualified mortgage broker, such as L&C. To help you here are 5 questions to ask the mortgage adviser when he/she contacts you:
+Alternatively you can get in touch with them directly and arrange a call back.
+I would never personally recommend that you remortgage without the help of a qualified mortgage broker, such as Habito.
+To help you here are 5 questions to ask the mortgage adviser when he/she contacts you:

 5 questions to ask when remortgaging